berkeley earth surface temperature logo

 Is it time now to end global warming skepticism?

-Our study addressed only one area of the concerns: was the temperature rise on land improperly affected by the four key biases (station quality, homogenization, urban heat island, and station selection)?
-The answer turned out to be no – but they were questions worthy of investigation.
-Berkeley Earth has not addressed issues of the tree ring and proxy data, climate model accuracy, or human attribution.
+In its first phase, Berkeley Earth addressed the concern: was the temperature rise on land improperly affected by the four key biases (station quality, homogenization, urban heat island, and station selection)?
+The answer turned out to be no, but they were questions worthy of investigation.

 What is next for Berkeley Earth?